hubble-exchange/python-sdk/DEV.md

 # check the current version number on https://test.pypi.org/project/hubble-exchange/
 python3 -m twine upload --repository testpypi dist/*

-# test this package by installing it from testpypi like this:
+# test this package by installing it from testpypi like this, use the exact version here:
 pip install -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple hubble-exchange==0.1.0.dev0

 # release on pypi - this is like production release